Visual Glossary - Translating AI for Infrastructure Engineers

 Practical use cases

-Scenario: Internal chatbot using AKS + Azure OpenAI.
+Scenario: Internal chatbot using AKS and Azure OpenAI.
 Challenge: High latency and throttling.
 Solution:

 • Monitor with Application Insights